About this site

 15. Thistle Dancing

-I may as well add, since Thistle Dance Publishing offers a number of cards with images by Carol on them, that I am not a partner in that enterprise.
+I may as well add, since Thistle Dance Publishing offered a number of cards with images by Carol on them, that I am not a partner in that enterprise.
 But I have a very high regard for it.

 Being regional is not the same thing as being provincial.